How To Spend Christmas Day in Banff and Lake Louise

 Finish the Day Outdoors

 One of the best feelings after a big meal is a breath of fresh air, so hit the streets or trails once more.
-View the lights on Banff Avenue, book a horse-drawn wagon ride, walk the lakeshore trail at Lake Louise, or head out for some stargazing at Vermilion Lakes.
+View the lights on Banff Avenue, book a horse-drawn sleigh ride, walk the lakeshore trail at Lake Louise, or head out for some stargazing at Vermillion Lakes.
 Christmas Day isn’t over until your head hits the pillow.